Two New Approaches to Compressed Sensing Exhibiting Both Robust Sparse Recovery and the Grouping Effect: Acknowledgements

 \section{Acknowledgements}

-The authors thank two anonymous reviewers for their careful reading of earlier versions of this paper and many helpful comments.
+The authors thank two anonymous reviewers and the Handling Editor for their careful reading of earlier versions of this paper and many helpful comments.
+Theorem \ref{thm:31} and its proof were supplied by one of the reviewers.
 This research was supported by the National Science Foundation under Award \#ECCS-1306630 and by the Cancer Prevention and Research Institute of Texas (CPRIT) under Award No.\ RP140517, and by the Department of Science and Technology, Government of India.